 Explore Beyond Nijmegen

-While the Nijmegen historic city center is the most appealing city attraction, there are sights beyond the Old Town that are worth seeing, too!
+While the Nijmegen historic city center is an appealing urban attraction, there are sights beyond the Old Town that are worth seeing, too!

 Beek-Ubbergen

 The village of Beek-Ubbergen is full of small town charm.
-The town is surrounded by incredible nature and quaint hamlets.
-Find out more in our 4 Reasons to Visit Beek-Ubbergen, Netherlands post.
+Surrounded by incredible nature and quaint hamlets, it is one of our favorite places near Nijmegen.
+Learn more about why that is in our Reasons to Visit Beek-Ubbergen, Netherlands article!

 Radboud University